Galacsh/nginx-certbot-np/README.md

 During the build process, the Certbot is installed and the necessary scripts are added to the image.

-Since this image's entrypoint is just a wrapper of base image's `/docker-entrypoint.sh`, you can use the same CMD as the base image.
+Since this image's entrypoint is just a wrapper of base image's `/docker-entrypoint.sh`, you can use the same CMD as the base image (nginx).

 Base image: